StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Status

-The status of a monitor can be obtained via the StackState CLI:
+You can find out the status of a monitor via the StackState CLI:

 {% tabs %}[](http://not.a.link "StackState Self-Hosted only")
 {% tab title="CLI: sts" %}[](http://not.a.link "StackState Self-Hosted only")